 We represented the property owner for the development of a Manhattan residential high rise.

-We have successfully represented several design professionals with respect to a claim relating to the settling of a high-rise condominium tower in San Francisco in one of the most visible construction disputes in the United States.
+We successfully represented several design professionals with respect to a claim relating to the settling of a high-rise condominium tower in San Francisco in one of the most visible construction disputes in the United States.

 We are representing a leading metro-New York area Developer in connection with the proposed redevelopment of a Long Island City waterfront property.
 Long Island City is in Queens, one of the five boroughs of New York City.
 We are negotiating and crafting the construction contracts with the project’s architect, design consultants and project manager.